-Program Chair: Dr. Stephen Kane School of Education Bldg., Room 215F Telephone: 735-2428; E-mail: skane@guam.uog.edu
+Program Chair: Dr. O. Randall Braman School of Education Bldg., Room 208L

+Telephone: 735-2410; E-mail: obraman@uguam.uog.edu

 The School of Education offers a Master of Arts Program designed to prepare graduate students for advanced roles in the field of School or Community Counseling.
 This program includes theory, research, and an intense supervised practicum and internship.
 In the electives, graduate students may choose additional depth in the counseling areas of either research or practice.